+Note: While this is online only, we would like a NWS-specific header followed by a standardized reference to the work that it accompanies.
+This will become our standard for online appendices.

 Supplementary On-Line Material.

 Purpose

 Why write a 1-page research note and what do you expect readers to do with it?